 Dead men, dead trees, amputated men, amputated trees.
 A French soldier, Bellouard, saw parallels between the French soldiers and the green pine-trees.
 He reflected on a mound marked by a small cross topped with a solitary képi, distilled the forest silence, imagined the earth caring for the man and, in sombre mood, as the forest shade fell on his comrade, I assume he longed for peace.

 In the bitter winter, bread froze to crystals, wine darkened and thickened like ink, water had to be kept melting.
 Men’s beards and moustaches froze with the humidity of their breath.
-The winter of 1916/17 was even worse.
-For weeks temperatures hovered about -27°.
+Although the very beginning of January 1917 was unusually warm, temperatures dropped steadily and the rest of the first quarter of 1917 was particularly harsh.
+For weeks in some places temperatures hovered about -27°.
 Weapons would not fire.
 Icicles a metre wide and several metres long hung from the shelters, a brittle mockery of drawing room curtains.
 Men succumbed to respiratory illnesses and severe frostbite.
 Patrols and lookouts could manage only a short spell before having to be revived with a hot drink, but even the wood for fires to heat the water had to be deglazed before use.
 By the time they left the trench lines, some men could no longer walk on their feet and had to crawl.

 This card was posted in September, 1919.
 For two months, the sender has been engaged in clearing the area and he writes that, “The valley is in a lamentable state: ruins, nothing but ruins.”